 The Americans (1961)

-NBC’s The Americans starred Darryl Hickman and Dick Davalos as Ben and Jeff Canfield, brothers fighting on opposite sides during the Civil War.
-The two alternated as lead each week and only occasionally appeared together.
-First announced in 1959, the series didn’t debut until January 1961 as a mid-season replacement.
-Only 17 episodes were filmed and NBC opted not to renew the series for a second season.
+NBC’s The Americans starred Darryl Hickman and Dick Davalos as brothers fighting on opposite sides during the Civil War.
+The two alternated as lead each week, occasionally appearing together.
+First announced in 1959, the show didn’t debut until January 1961 as a mid-season replacement.
+NBC cancelled it after just 17 episodes.

 Commemorating The Civil War

 In the late 1950s, with the centennial of the American Civil War rapidly approaching, the TV networks faced a pair of dilemmas.
 First of all, could they commemorate the anniversary without offending viewers?
 Furthermore, could they attract sponsors equally wary of offending consumers?
 All three networks announced a variety of Civil War programs only to quietly back away from them later.
 One exception was an NBC drama originally called The Blue and the Gray.